Michael Lieberman, LPC

 My name is Michael, creator of The Pragmatic Therapist.
 My practice is, well, pragmatic: a simple, sensible, and realistic approach to therapy.

 I love working with people who want to learn how their past affects the present because I have been there myself.
 I know how exhausting it is when you try every trick in the book to feel better but get no results.
 Often, this can be a cycle that’s hard to break because your brain has a collection of memories that support a negative point of view.
-But, that moment when a client proclaims, “I never thought the past impact my present so much…” reminds me how important addressing the past is and how much I enjoy the field of counseling.
+But, that moment when a client proclaims, “I never thought the past impacted my present so much…” reminds me how important addressing the past is and how much I enjoy the field of counseling.

 Some quick tidbits that describe me